nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: `toggle` to the `Patients` tab.
 List some patients using `find XYZ` (XYZ is the name of an existing patient).

     2. Test cases are similar to those above.

-### Finding a patient <a name="find-patient-manual-testing"/>

-Prerequisites: The tests for finding patients uses the sample data from `SampleDataUtil#getSamplePatients`.
-This is the sample data loaded at initial launch of the application, or in the absence of the `data/plannermd.json` file.

-1. Finding patients while all patients are being shown

-    1. Prerequisites:
-        1. Ensure the active tab is the "Patients" tab, else use the `toggle` command to toggle to the "Patients" tab.
-        1. List all patients using the `list` command.
-Multiple patients in the list.

-    1. Test case: `find Aaron`<br>
-       Expected: Patient list shows only one patient "Aaron Yeoh".
-Status message shown says "1 patients listed!".

-    1. Test case: `find aaron`<br>
-       Expected: `find` command is case-insensitive.
-Patient list shows only one patient "Aaron Yeoh".
-Status message shown says "1 patients listed!".

-    1. Test case: `find aaron Bobby`<br>
-       Expected: `find` command is able to search multiple patients using multiple keywords.
-Patient list shows two patients "Aaron Yeoh" and "Bobby Yu".
-Status message shown says "2 patients listed!".

-    1. Test case: `find aar`<br>
-       Expected: Patient list shows "No patients found".
-Status message shown says "0 patients listed!".

-    1. Test case: `find Alex`<br>
-       Expected: Patient list shows "No patients found".
-Status message shown says "0 patients listed!".

-2. Finding patients while some patients are being shown

-    2. Prerequisites:
-        2. Ensure the active tab is the "Patients" tab, else use the `toggle` command to toggle to the "Patients" tab.
-        2. List all patients using the `list` command.
-Multiple patients in the list.
-        2. List some patients using `find xyz` (xyz is the name of an existing patient).

-    2. Test cases are similar to those above.

-### Listing all patients <a name="list-patients-manual-testing"/>

-1. List all patients while none/some patients are being shown

-    1. Prerequisites: `toggle` to the `Patients` tab.
-Ensure that there are existing patients.
-If there is none, use the [add](#add-patient-manual-testing) command to add some patients.
-List some patients using `find XYZ` (XYZ is the name of an existing/non-existent patient).

-    2. Test case: `list`<br>
-       Expected: All existing patients are listed.

-    3. Test case: `list extra-parameters`<br>
-       Expected: All existing patients are listed.

 ### Editing a patient's remark <a name="remark-patient"/>
 1. Editing a patient's remark while all patient are being shown